Sundance Film Festival 2021

 In a town in Turkey, a young couple looks for some privacy.
 They are rejected from the hotels because they do not have a marriage certificate.
 When they think they have found a way, the situation gets out of hand.

-Hi Serhat thank you for talking to TNC, how have you been holding up during these very strange times?
+Hi Serhat thank you for talking to The New Current, how have you been holding up during these very strange times?

 Like everyone in the world.
 Maybe for the first the time the whole world is in the same situation and we all feel the same.
 But I'm one of the lucky people who can stay home and have a home to stay.
 So, I’m not complaining.
 I’m watching films, series and I’m reading.
 Stories help me to protect my mind from this craziness and deal with the uncertainty.